evandisoft/RedOnion/README.md

 **Warning: Do not use scripts from untrusted sources!**
 This is not a sandbox, any script has the power to do almost anything.
-We plan to eventually implement a switch to limit the power (disable what is now marked `[Unsafe]` in the code), but our goal now is to:
+We plan to eventually implement a switch to limit the power (disable what is marked `[Unsafe]` in the code), but our goal now is to:

 - Allow users to do whatever they wish to do to the game environment to have fun.
 - Help modders develop and debug their mods using this mod.
-- Help anybody to explore KSP API, their own or other's mods.
+- Help anybody to explore KSP API, their own or other's mods (read the license of each mod, we expose only `public` members).

-**We may, in the future, create an optional sandbox.
-But that will come later.**

-## Differences between ROS and LUA
+## Differences between ROS and Lua

 [**Lua**](https://github.com/evandisoft/RedOnion/blob/master/Kerbalua/README.md)
 is well known scripting language